neomjs/neo/.github/CONCEPT.md

 3. Data
 4. Vdom

+We already had a proof of concept running in October 2015, which was using 4 threads:
+1. top (Main): Creating the workers, manipulating the real DOM, forwarding UI events to App
+2. App: Most parts of the framework & your apps live here
+3. Data: Responsible for the BE connections
+4. Vdom: Converting the virtual DOM into HTML, as well as calculating delta updates

 The best way to get a feeling for workers is using the Google Chrome Dev Tools (Console).

 In case you open the <a href="https://neomjs.github.io/pages/node_modules/neo.mjs/dist/production/docs/index.html">neo.mjs Docs App</a>